St Dunstan-in-the-East

 St Dunstan-in-the-East was a Church of England parish church on St Dunstan's Hill, halfway between London Bridge and the Tower of London in the City of London.
-The church was largely destroyed in the Second World War and the ruins are now a public garden.
+The church was largely destroyed in the Second World War and the ruins are now a public garden maintained by the City of London Corporation.

 History

 The church was originally built in about 1100.
 A new south aisle was added in 1391 and the church was repaired in 1631 at a cost of more than £2,400.

 It was severely damaged in the Great Fire of London in 1666.
 Rather than being completely rebuilt, the damaged church was patched up between 1668 and 1671.
 A steeple was added in 1695–1701 to the designs of Sir Christopher Wren.